mozilla-l10n/styleguides/docs/cs/general.md

 ## Natural expression

 Any translation has to obey rules of the Czech grammar.
 Sentences have to be both [grammatically correct](#grammar) and also have a clear meaning.
-Meaning and readability is the first you should care of.
+Meaning and readability is the first thing you should care about.
 Do not feel ashamed to read the sentence aloud or ask someone to read it for you to make sure it sounds good.

 Avoid any archaisms or long and complicated sentences and constructions.
 Especially beware of translating the English original word by word.
 Do not stick to the English word order nor sentence constructions too much.
 Such translations are inaccurate and sound "like a robot" instead of a human.
 Use your own words and everyday terms to express the desired meaning instead.
 One of the typical examples is "Are you sure you want...?" being translated as "Jste si jisti, že chcete...?", instead of more natural "Opravdu chcete...?".